tg-sec/CTF-Writeup/NahamCon_CTF_2020/writeup.md

     Actully i got this flag accidently.i dont no what to do i simple open browser and open URL like this.always try to open given URL in browser may be you get your answer easily.
 ![nahamcon](/resource/NahamCon/v2.png)
-just did Ctrl + F with flag keyword and we got flag
+just did Ctrl + F with flag keyword and we got flag.
 #### Flag: flag{more_text_in_the_vortex}